zuhaib-bfc/document-store/docs/APIs/Reports and Statements/folio-statements.md

 ## Folio Statement Reports
-This document describes the APIs needed for fetching the folio and folio-wise investments
+This document describes the APIs needed for fetching the folios and folio-wise investments

 ### 1. Get All Folios